WinMine360/wplacePOverlay/README.md

 - Install Pillow and curl_cffi using `pip install Pillow` and `pip install curl_cffi`.

 ### Run server
 - Execute main.py in Python.
-Typically opening up the CMD in the root folder and using `python main.py` will do the job.
+Typically opening up the command prompt in the root folder (click the path and type `CMD`) and using `python main.py` will do the job.
 If not, complain to me.
 - It will calculate the overlay and start an http server, which serves it to your browser
 - Keep this running while you want to use the overlay